-6. Sharp Injury or Body Fluid Exposure and Follow-Up Management bloodborne pathogens.
-Arrangements for medical care should be made for HCWs or patients who sustain a body fluid exposure within the eye care setting.
+6. Sharp Injury or Body Fluid Exposure and Follow-Up Management

 These recommendations are based on the U.S. Public Health Service Guidelines, updated in 2005.13 Occupational exposures are considered urgent medical concerns so that timely management can be administered.